nrs-org/novelslop/content/vol_01/chap_12.typ

   freshman.
 Thanks to Ako's help, she started to be able to get over her fears of socializing, and become a great club president idolized by her peers.

-  When the two finally stopped their conversation, the three girls outside the room were finally ready for the next club visit.
+  When the two finally stopped their conversation to continue reading, the three girls outside the room were finally ready for the next club visit.

   "Information Technology Club"